jamesmcm/arch-i3-usb/README.md

 ### PulseAudio

+PulseAudio is installed.

-PulseAudio is installed along with bluez for bluetooth headsets (use `bluetoothctl` to connect and pair devices).
+In the additional presets, bluez is installed for bluetooth headsets (use `bluetoothctl` to connect and pair devices).

 pavucontrol can be launched with Meta+v to control the volumes and output devices.

 ### Virtual Terminal

-Urxvt is installed and can be launched with Meta+Enter.
+alacritty is the default terminal emulator and can be launched with Meta+Enter.

+Urxvt is also installed in the additional presets.

 ### Display Manager